The Beginner’s Guide to Social Media Marketing for Small Businesses

 Start with as little as five to ten pounds a day.
 Boost your best-performing organic posts to reach a wider audience.
 Use the platform’s targeting tools to narrow down by location, age, interests, and behaviours.
 A well-targeted ad to 5,000 of the right people will outperform a spray-and-pray ad to 50,000 random users every single time.

 Track everything.
 If an ad isn’t generating clicks, enquiries, or sales, turn it off and try something different.
 Never let an underperforming ad drain your budget out of laziness or hope.
+One question we are asked constantly is whether Facebook ads or boosted posts actually work better, and the honest answer surprises most people.
+If you would rather have experts handle the targeting and budgets, take a look at our social media advertising service.

 The Time Problem (And How to Solve It)